aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/festival-and-fast-day-readings/jewish/shavuot-readings/the-story-of-toviyah-for-the-second-day-of-shavuot.html.md

 <td style="vertical-align:top;" width="48%">
 <div class="english">
-Our sages say that on that day, the blessed Holy One accepted (both) their prayers, and he commanded the angel Raphael to heal them both; to cure Toḅi from the blindness of his eyes, and to give Sarah for wife to Toḅiyah, the son of Toḅi, and to take away from her Ashmedai, the king of the Sheydim.
+Our sages say that on that day, the blessed Holy One accepted (both) their prayers, and he commanded the angel Raphael to heal them both; to cure Toḇi from the blindness of his eyes, and to give Sarah for wife to Toḇiyah, the son of Toḇi, and to take away from her Ashmedai, the king of the Sheydim.
 </div></td></tr>